Gravitational waves: a foundational review: Introduction

 For many years in the past, the existence of gravitational waves was a controversial issue.
 The discovery of a binary pulsar whose orbital period changes in accordance with the predicted gravitational wave emission~\cite{HT} put an end to that controversy.
 In fact, that discovery provided a compelling evidence for the existence of gravitational waves (for a textbook reference, see Ref.~\cite{maggiore}).
 That evidence, however, did not provide any clue on their form and effects.
 The only it has done was to confirm the quadrupole radiation formula.
 Despite this fact, together with the quadrupole radiation formula, the standard linear approach to the gravitational waves theory became widely considered a finished topic, a theory not to be questioned anymore (see, for example, Ref.~\cite{giants}, page 313).
 In other words, it became a dogma.

-However, as a careful analysis of the current theory shows, it is actually plagued by many obscure points \cite{cs1}.
-From one hand, owing to the nonlinear nature of gravitation, which makes it difficult to deal with, it is understandable the existence of some obscure, or even controversial points.
+As a careful analysis of the current gravitational wave theory shows, however, it is actually plagued by many obscure points \cite{cs1}.
+From one hand, owing to the nonlinear nature of gravitation, which makes it difficult to deal with, the existence of some obscure and controversial points is fully understandable.
 On the other hand, these difficulties cannot be used as an excuse for our leniency with the established theory.
-In these notes, by using the potential (or Lagrangian) form of Einstein field equation, even at the risk of committing a heresy, I will critically review the foundations of the standard linear approach to the gravitational waves theory, pointing out precisely where it lacks consistency and why it requires further attention.
+In these notes, even at the risk of committing a heresy, I will critically review the foundations of the standard linear approach to the gravitational waves theory, and will point out precisely where it lacks consistency and why it requires further attention.